dtodo1paco/url-shortener/README.md

 ### Some considerations
 This project is just for test the technologies, a real project will need some improvements like:
-- run after a web server (Apache, nginx,...) corectly configured to avoid hacker attacks (mod-security, remove any server information,...).
+- run after a web server (Apache, nginx,...) correctly configured to avoid hacker attacks (mod-security, remove any server information,...).
 - If needed, a load balancer to manage load peaks.
 To make the service scalable, you can run multiple spring-boot servers on all the nodes you want (balanced by Apache or similar) and connect all of them to the same database (see [application.properties](https://github.com/dtodo1paco/url-shortener/REST/src/main/resources/application.properties)).
 - There are no automated Test neither in the client or the server side.
 This is **unacceptable** for a production-ready webapp.